 Look at that caramel!
 Isn’t it a thing of beauty?

 I have so many good recipes that I would love to recreate without sugar and carbs but some of then are difficult to do.
 Any recipe that calls for a cold caramel has been tricky up to this point.
 Adding a low carb caramel to ice cream for example never worked out all that well.
-Since most of the caramel sauces were made with erythritol, or xylitol, the minute you added the caramel to the ice cream – boom hard as a rock and grainy.
+Since most of the sugar free caramel sauces were made with artificial sweeteners like erythritol, or xylitol, the minute you added the caramel to the ice cream – boom hard as a rock and grainy.

 So that’s what I did, I mucked about with this recipe until I finally arrived on a caramel sauce that worked when cold and tasted like the real thing.
 Watching it drip off the back of a spoon is a thing of beauty.

 A few simple ingredients